Prof. Renée Poznanski

 Research Assistant and Project Coordinator

-Yasmin Kremer is in her third year of her Bachelors’ degree in the Adenauer Division for the Study of European Politics and Society, Department of Politics and Government at Ben-Gurion University.
+Yasmin Kremer is in her second year of her MA degree in the Department of Politics and Government at Ben-Gurion University.
 Yasmin joined the Simone Veil Centre in 2016 and is responsible for events and conference coordination.
 Alongside her role as project coordinator, Yasmin is also providing research assistance to the Simone Veil Centre's project on perceptions of the EU through textbooks.
 In her studies, Yasmin is researching cultural diplomacy focusing on the Eurovision contest.

 Researcher and Project Manager

-Ido Rosenblum is a PhD student at the department of Politics and Government Ben-Gurion University of the Negev.
-His current research focus on the connection between culinary, identity and politics.
-Ido recently returned to the Simone Veil Centre after working a year as the editor of Masa Aher, Israeli travel magazine.
+Ido Rosenblum is a PhD candidate at the Department of Politics and Government Ben-Gurion University of the Negev.
+His current research focuses on the connection between gastronomy, normative power, diplomacy, immigration and identity.
+Ido works at the Simone Veil Centre as a project manager and he is the co-initiator of the Cultural Diplomacy Forum.
+In his former position, he was the editor of Masa Aher, an Israeli travel magazine.
 Between 2014-2017 Ido worked at the Simone Veil Centre and studied at the Department of Politics and Government.
 During this time, Ido managed the marketing and advertising team of the centre, coordinated the C3EU Israeli research group, established the Berlin study tour, and wrote his M.A research on the identity of Israeli immigrants to Berlin through the prism of culinary activities.
 From 2009-2012, Ido was a B.A. student for Politics and Government, European Studies and Media, at Ben-Gurion University of the Negev.
-During his studies Ido worked at CSEPS as a coordinator of the Jean Monnet project conducting academic workshops, events, and the editor of the first website about the EU in Hebrew.
-Ido's main research interests are the European Union's politics and identities, immigration, European culture, minorities in Europe, and culinary.
+During his studies, Ido worked at CSEPS as a coordinator of the Jean Monnet project conducting academic workshops, events, and the editor of the first website about the EU in Hebrew.
+Ido's main research interests are the Identities and immigration within the European Union, European politics, culture and society, cultural diplomacy and gastrodiplomacy.
 He considers himself as a Europhile (and as a magical sign for it, his son was born on May 9th).

 Research Assistant and Project Coordinator

-Yonatan is a first year M.A student in the Department of Politics and Government at Ben-Gurion University in the Negev.
-Yonatan joined the Simone Veil Centre in 2018, providing research assistance in the centre's project on perceptions of the EU in Israeli textbooks.
-In addition, he helps out with the Centres website.
-In his studies, Yonatan focuses on the important role of European flags in the national and supranational context.
+Yonatan is a second-year M.A student in the Department of Politics and Government at Ben-Gurion University in the Negev.
+Yonatan joined the Simone Veil Centre in 2018, providing coordination in the centre's projects alongside organizing study tours abroad.
+In addition, he helps out with the Centre's different websites.
+In his studies, Yonatan focuses on Identity and Nationalism through the prism of National flags.
+In his research, he examines the discussions, debates and disputes that followed attempts and processes of the changing of National flags in Canada and New Zealand, alongside the implications they have had on the way the society members perceive their Identity.

 Social Media Manager and Event Coordinator